aykhanmv/icsd_node_serialize_writeup/README.md

 ![image](./images/2024-09-25_17h29_25.png)

-When you navigate to the registration page, you will see that the form requires you to enter an email address ending with "@oracle.az" only.
+When you navigate to the registration page to create a new user, you will see that the form requires you to enter an email address ending with "@oracle.az" only.

 ![image](./images/2024-09-25_17h31_16.png)